-My oldest sister->dated a good looking guy as an Hs senior, knew him since 6th grade.
-His parents were popular, well known, raised money for charity, on the PRA, etc. He was friendly, nice, etc.>they kept dating in uni and he proposed when they were sophomores
+>dated a good looking guy as an Hs senior, knew him since 6th grade.
+His parents were popular, well known, raised money for charity, on the PRA, etc. He was friendly, nice, etc. >they kept dating in uni and he proposed when they were sophomores

 Guess who is super-nice, dotes on his wife & treats her like a queen, and apologizes for swearing versus choked his gf unconscious if she knocked over the salt and liked to push her head into the toilet until she aspired water before he raped her?

 Soldier boy is the perfect husband & my sister is still in therapy 3 years after her bf was arrested for punching he so hard he broke her left’s eye’s orbit and almost blinded her.

 Anonymous 11/23/18 (Fri) 01:41:55 PM 16902 >>16901 >>16851 >>16855 >>16898